-3. Align table extension pegs with table insert holes and push edge of dinette table in to adjoin with the table extension.
+Insert dinette table extension (located in the rear wardrobe).
+Align table extension pegs with table insert holes and push edge of dinette table in to adjoin with the table extension.

-4. Release the catch on the table leg brace (located on the bottom side of dinette table) and lower table leg for support.
+3. Release the catch on the table leg brace (located on the bottom side of dinette table) and lower table leg for support.